 The Best Pregnancy Pillows for an Amazing Night’s Sleep

 So how do you actually use a pregnancy pillow?
-“I usually recommend placing a soft pillow under your right hip and buttock to tilt the body to the left a little (approximately 45 degrees from the horizontal),” says Pope.
+“I usually recommend placing a soft pillow under your right hip and buttock to tilt the body to the left a little,” says Pope.
 Although you can certainly use a regular pillow to position yourself this way, there are a few styles designed specifically for expectant mothers.
 We’ve listed the four main types below, plus tips on how to use them:

 U-shaped pregnancy body pillow

-This pregnancy pillow is the size of your body and, as the name implies, is shaped like a U to contour all around you (with you nestled in the center of the U).
+This pregnancy pillow is the size of your body and, as the name implies, is shaped like a contoured U (with you nestled in the center).
 This style of pillow does it all, supporting your head, neck, back, hips, legs and bump.

 Depending on sleep position, you can use it to prop yourself up if you’re a back-sleeper or sandwich your front and back once you begin sleeping on your side in the second trimester, with the edge of the pregnancy pillow tucked between your legs.
 You can slip your arm underneath the pillow and rest your head right on top.
 Keep in mind that this type of pregnancy pillow will take up a good amount of space (hopefully your partner won’t mind welcoming it into your bed!).